lokidokicoki/dnd-lite/rules.md

 1. Choose a name.
 2. Choose a race.
 3. Choose a gender.
-4. Character age is 25 + 2d6.
+4. Character age is 25 + 2D6.
 5. Roll your stats.
 6. Choose a class.
 7. Update your stats and fill out your skill bonuses.
 8. Choose an alignment.

-### Stats:
+### Base stats:

-Roll your stats, 3d6 six times and assign the result to:
+Roll your stats, 3D6 seven times, discard the lowest score, and assign the result to:

 - Strength (STR) - used for hitting people
 - Intelligence (INT) - casting spells, being smort